AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 2. `config.tcl` inside the design folder
 3. System default settings inside `openlane/configurations`

-The `runs/[date]/results/floorplan/picorv32a.floorplan.def` is a design exchange format, containing the die area and positions.
+Run floorplan on Openlane using `% run floor_plan`.
+The output of this stage is `runs/[date]/results/floorplan/picorv32a.floorplan.def` which is a design exchange format, containing the die area and positions.
 ```
 ...........
 DESIGN picorv32a ;